How Pablo Escobar Shaped the Future: A Legacy Timeline

 February 2019: Demolition of Edificio Mónaco

-On February 22, 2019, Medellín authorities demolished the six-story Edificio Mónaco apartment complex, where Escobar planned attacks.
-A park honoring cartel victims was planned in its place.
+On 22 February 2019, Medellín authorities demolished the Edificio Mónaco apartment complex where Escobar planned some of his most brazen attacks.
+A park honoring cartel victims was to be erected in its place.

-By October 2021, the Colombian government had started a program of chemically sterilizing Escobar's hippos.
+By October 2021, the Colombian government had started a program of chemically sterilizing the animals.